 We taped some bulbs to the batteries, put them into jars and made little night-lights (very pretty!).

 Of course, then the children wanted an on-off switch!!
-Luckily clever Mom had already pulled some electronic componants together.
+Luckily clever Mom had already pulled some electronic componants together from an old electronics kit.
 Voila!!